httpsKingPie/httpsKingPie.github.io/README.md

 ### Utilizes a Scalable Class Based Approach

 As was mentioned before, TDL2 uses a scalable design to allow for the easy addition of any new lighting properties or classes.
-TDL2 is also fully compatible with *classes not explicitly included in the settings*, meaning that if there is a class that you want to affect (ex: Sparkles) you can simply add it to the TDL2 settings page like any other class and the script will work.
+This makes it both very easy to edit, but also fully compatible with *classes not explicitly included in the settings*, meaning that if there is a class that you want to affect (ex: Sparkles) you can simply add it to the TDL2 settings page like any other class and the script will work.
 Some properties that are not able to be adjusted by code (ex: LightingTechnology) or values that are difficult to include as automated changes (ex: ColorSequences) may result in errors, but the door is open for you to take the module where you want.
 Ultimately, this acts as a tool for you to use how you wish.

 ### Day/Night Script Auto Sync and Auto Calculated Tween Starts